Vishesht27/One-Learning/README.md

 <a href="https://drive.google.com/file/d/1utSbFvYENHTuZrGCbm2yjAQL65SiN5y-/view?usp=sharing"><h3 align="center">Video Demo of the website in action</h4></a>

-**One Learning** has been built for [MLH Hacky-Birthday](https://organize.mlh.io/participants/events/7142-hacky-birthday-mlh) with the aim for helping the hacker community.
+**One Learning** has been built with the aim for helping the hacker community.

 * This website is built using *BootStrap* , *HTML* & *Jquery*.